charukiewicz/charukiewicz/posts/elm.md

 **Pure Functions** - Virtually all functions in Elm are considered 'pure'.
 This means that given a set of parameters, a function will always produce the same result.
 Such functions also referred to as being [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency), meaning they can be replaced with their corresponding return values without altering the behavior of the program.
 Because of the constraints that enforce this property, pure functions lack the ability to produce side effects (making HTTP requests, changing HTML on the page, printing output somewhere, etc.).

-These traits combine to result in a significantly lower the cognitive load required to read Elm code.
+These traits combine to result in a significantly lower cognitive load required to read Elm code.
 For example, if you see a function whose type signature is `Int -> Int`, meaning that it takes one `Int` parameter and returns an `Int` value, you can safely assume that it will at most be doing some sort of numerical manipulation without any other side effects.
 If you are searching for code that validates email addresses, you know that you can look elsewhere (perhaps for a function that takes a `String` and returns a `Bool`).

 **Immutable Values** - All values in Elm are immutable; they cannot be changed after they are set.
 This may seem limiting to someone coming from writing JavaScript, but in a functional paradigm, changing values is not necessary.
 The standard approach is to return a new value rather that overwrite an old one.
 Immutability eliminates a whole array of possible issues in a program, ranging from race conditions caused by concurrent code, to uncontrolled global state modification.